mmsaki/san_fransisco_real_estate/README.md

 * Set the x-axis parameter to the year (`x="year"`).
 * Use the `groupby` parameter to create an interactive widget for `neighborhood`.
 * Style and format the line plot to ensure a professionally styled visualization.
-* Note that your resulting plot should appear similar to the following image:
     * For the Anza Vista neighborhood, is the average sale price per square foot for 2016 more or less than the price that’s listed for 2012?

 ## 4. Build an Interactive Neighborhood Map